UPPMAX/programming_formalisms/docs/project_start/startup.md

     - Start your terminal of choice

-!!!- note "Did you set up git and GitHub?"
+???- note "Did you set up git and GitHub?"

-    - **Git and GitHub should be configured prior to the course** shell access.``
+    - **Git and GitHub should be configured prior to the course**
-    - Being comfortable with the command line.
-No expertise is required, but the lesson will be mostly taken from the command line.
-    - Students should be familiar with using a **text editor** on their system.
     - We hope also that you have already done these steps:

     ```console